PatrickJS/angular-momentjs/README.md

   angular.module('controllers', [])
     .controller('MainCtrl', function($scope, Moment) {
-      // If didn't set asyncLoading angular-momentjs will assumeyou provided the moment.js
+      // If didn't set asyncLoading angular-momentjs
+      // will assume you provided moment.js
       $scope.time = Moment("20111031", "YYYYMMDD").fromNow();

-      // If set asyncLoading to true then angular-momentjs will inject the script and return a $moment promise Moment.then(function(moment) {
+      // If you set asyncLoading to true then angular-momentjs
+      // will inject the script and return a promise Moment.then(function(moment) {
         $scope.anotherTime = moment("20111031", "YYYYMMDD").fromNow();
       })